 Online (pre) registration

-You can also fill out the screen mask yourself online or at the info notebooks before you come to the checkout.
-At the registration we then only have to accept your entry fee and click on "Confirm".
+You can also pre-register yourself.
+At the tournament we then only have to accept your entry fee and click on "Confirm".
 This is how it works:

 - Read these instructions